Brands have ordinary stories. The difference between forgettable and compelling is how you tell them.

 Finally, I’d reached the front doors.

 And there, over on the right, was the vast display of sunglasses.
 As I stepped inside, there was suddenly a thundering crash, the sound of shattering glass and a cacophony of screams.
 That Cadillac I’d passed had plowed through the plate glass windows and had stopped fifteen feet inside that pharmacy.
-Glass continued to shower the car with tiny tinkling crystals.
+Glass showered the car with tiny tinkling crystals.

 Thankfully, that “elderly lady” driver wasn’t hurt, except for obvious shock.
 And surprisingly, no one in that store was injured either.
 In fact, there wasn’t that much damage inside, except over there — on the right.